Permissionless-Software-Foundation/cashstack.info/docs/intro.md

 # Introduction

-The 'Cash Stack' is a framework for building Web 3 applications on BCH, eCash, AVAX X-Chain, and other UTXO-based blockchains.
+The 'Cash Stack' is a framework for building Web 2 and Web 3 applications on the BCH, eCash, AVAX X-Chain, and other UTXO-based blockchains.
 It sets itself apart from other software and blockchain-based frameworks by placing strong emphasis on the following areas:

 - **Censorship Resistance**: circumventing State or corporate attempts to block or tamper with data.
 - **Self Sufficiency**: reducing or eliminating dependency on third parties.